Are you sneezing, wheezing, coughing, having itchy, watery eyes or experiencing other dust mite related allergy symptoms?

 So, how do you get rid of dust mites once and for all?
 Follow these tips below.

 - An air purifier will help keep dust mites away.
 This device continuously pulls in air and exchanges it with fresh air inside the room.
 This allows the air purifier to capture all of the dust and flecks of skin inside the room, which is what they feed off.
 Without this food source, they cannot survive.
-This article provides a review of the top air purifiers for dust control.
+This article link provides a review of the top air purifiers for dust control.

 - Dust mite covers prevent these pests from living inside your bedding.
 Putting these types of covers over your pillows and mattress will stop them from burrowing inside the fabric and multiplying.